CNP Feedback - Organ Music during Lent?

 The American bishops have occasionally commented on the official liturgical books in their own documents.

-I hope this clarifies what the rubrics say, and also where liturgists and musicians ignore or amplify the official rules.
+I hope this clarifies what the rubrics say, and is helpful in playing – or not playing – the organ at Mass.

 |